Trans-Saharan trade: Present trade

 The African Union and African Development Bank support the Trans-Sahara Highway from Algiers to Lagos via Tamanrasset, to stimulate economic development, and the latter noted an increase in traffic at the border with Chad due to exports to Algeria crossing Niger.
 The route is paved except for a 200 km section in northern Niger, but border restrictions still hamper traffic.
 Only a few trucks carry trans-Saharan trade, particularly fuel and salt.
-Three other highways across the Sahara are proposed: for further details see Trans-African Highways.
+Three other highways across the Sahara are proposed.
 Building the highways is difficult because of sandstorms.